aMarCruz/easyrouter/README.md

 `root` is the hash for URLs without a defined path to which a user will be redirected.

-This route will be automatically selected in the page load, unless the page already has a hash.
+This route will be automatically selected by this method unless the page already has a hash.

 ### `match(hash)` ⇒ route context